2 Distributions for statistical models

 A distribution family can be parameterised in multiple equivalent ways.
 Typically, there is a standard parameterisation, and also a mean parameterisation, where one of the parameters can be interpreted as the mean.
 Sometimes, the same distribution is referred to by different names and there are various default parameterisations.

-Importantly, any parameterisation is a matter of choice and simply serves as an alternative method to index the distributions within the family.
+Importantly, any parameterisation is a matter of choice and simply provides as an alternative means to index the elementary distributions within the family.
 However, certain parameterisations may be more interpretable or offer computational advantages.

 2.3 Choosing the right distribution